topaz

 noun

-- any of a various yellowish minerals that resemble yellow topaz, esp. citrine
+Any of a various yellowish minerals that resemble yellow topaz, esp. citrine.

-- either of two brightly colored hummingbirds (Topaza pyra or T. pella) of South America
+Either of two brightly colored hummingbirds (Topaza pyra or T. pella) of South America.

-b.
 Any of various yellow gemstones, especially a yellow variety of sapphire or corundum.